 It’s also hard to beat the Central Valley when you’re looking for a beautiful, friendly, and relatively inexpensive place to live.
 Parts of the Central Valley is positively alpine.
 Nestled among forests, mountains, and farms are villages where expats have been living side-by-side with Costa Ricans for many decades.
 As a result, supportive communities have formed, providing schools, clubs, sports, and a huge range of cultural activities.

 Like the name would suggest, the Central Valley is central.
 You can be in San José, the country’s capital, and its suburbs within an hour to an hour-and-a-half at most from just about anywhere in the Valley.
 There you’ll find the best shopping in the country, including North American-style malls and warehouse shopping clubs.
 It’s quite common for expats living in the Central Valley to pop in to San José for shopping, dinner, and a movie.
 If you want to hit the beach, it’s an hour or so to the Pacific.

 The Central Valley—home to about two-thirds of Costa Rica’s population—is also the place to find elegant residential communities, excellent medical facilities, splendid restaurants, luxurious hotels, and spectacular natural wonders, including volcanoes and rain forests.
 Expats and visitors alike won’t be disappointed with what Costa Rica’s Central Valley has to offer.

-Free Costa Rica Report
+Get Your Free Costa Rica Report Here:

 Learn more about Costa Rica and other countries in our daily postcard e-letter.
-Simply enter your email address below and we'll send you a FREE REPORT - Why Are Americans Still Flocking to Costa Rica.
+Simply enter your email address below and we'll send you a FREE REPORT – Costa Rica: The Land of Pura Vida